 Get Started with Hevo for Free

-The following steps will allow you to implement the Mongodump database command to generate secure Data Backups for your MongoDB instances:
+You can implement the Mongodump database command in the following ways to generate secure Data Backups for your MongoDB instances:

 You can run the mongodump command using the below syntax from the system command line as follows: